souffle17/6k-keypad-firmware/README.md

 QMK firmware for the [6k keypad](https://github.com/souffle17/6k-keypad)

+Holding down a key while plugging it in will set the keypad to one of 6 keymaps.

 * Keyboard Maintainer: [souffle17](https://github.com/souffle17)
 * Hardware Supported: *The PCBs, controllers supported*
 * Hardware Availability: *Links to where you can find this hardware*